Current Exhibition · Gstaad, Switzerland

 The Twombly — I bought it because it looked like Rome.
 The light.
 The chaos.
 The beauty that doesn't ask for permission.— Agnes Gund, on Cy Twombly's Untitled (1961)

 Selling the Lichtenstein was not a loss.
 It was a release.
-The painting became something else.
-It became reform.
+The painting became reform.
 It became justice.
-That is more than any object can hope to be.— Agnes Gund, on Masterpiece (1962) and the Art for Justice Fund
+That is more than any object can hope to be.— Agnes Gund, on Masterpiece (1962)

 I don't collect for the future.
 I collect for now.
 Tomorrow the painting will ask something new.
 That is the agreement.— Agnes Gund